trcolgrove/CookTogether/README.md

  3. we will allow users to input their own recipes which we will store as part of our database.
  Send emails, SMSes, or push notifications: We will notify users about invitations to cook, or potential recipe  changes.
 *Data scraping:* The web-app will scrape cooking and recipe websites for potential recipes using the ingredients available.

-What data will your prototype be using and collecting- Aditi Collecting ingredient list- types of food
+##What data will your prototype be using and collecting
+ 1. Collecting ingredient list- types of food
-Using recipes off of external websites to provide back to client representations of internal recipes entered by users, stored on-site Any algorithms or special techniques that will be necessary - Thomas/Sylvie We will use a search algorithm to find a list of recipes that fit the group’s criteria.
+ 2. Using recipes off of external websites to provide back to client
+ 3. representations of internal recipes entered by users, stored on-site

+## Any algorithms or special techniques that will be necessary
+We will use a search algorithm to find a list of recipes that fit the group’s criteria.
 APIs:
 Facebook, as a way of finding friends and connections